On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: Introduction

-\item In \cite{CMSZ2}, Cartwright--Mantero--Steger--Zappa construct $65$ exotic $\tld A_2$-buildings of order $3$ with cocompact lattices.
+\item In \cite{CMSZ2}, Cartwright--Mantero--Steger--Zappa construct $65$ exotic $\widetilde A_2$-buildings of order $3$ with cocompact lattices.
 In those examples, the lattices act regularly on the set of vertices of their building; in particular the types of vertices are permuted cyclically.

-\item In \cite[\S3]{Barre_exotic}, Barr\'e construct an exotic $\tld A_2$-building of order $2$ with a cocompact lattice.
+\item In \cite[\S3]{Barre_exotic}, Barr\'e construct an exotic $\widetilde A_2$-building of order $2$ with a cocompact lattice.
 The full automorphism group of that building is discrete, and has exactly two orbits of vertices.

-\item In \cite{Essert}, Essert provides presentations of arbitrary panel-regular lattices in $\tld A_2$-buildings.
+\item In \cite{Essert}, Essert provides presentations of arbitrary panel-regular lattices in $\widetilde A_2$-buildings.
 When the building is of order $2$, there are exactly two inequivalent presentations of such groups.
 One of them gives rise to an arithmetic group, the other is exotic (see Remark~\ref{rem:residually-2} and Lemma~\ref{lem:G_0} below).
-The $\tld A_2$-buildings of order~$3$ and $5$ admitting a panel-regular lattice have recently been classified by S.~Witzel (see \cite{Witzel}), who determined which are exotic and described their full automorphism group.
-We show in Appendix~\ref{app:ExoticLargeOrder} how to use Theorem~\ref{nonlinear} to construct, from a given panel-regular lattice in an exotic $\tld A_2$ of order $p$, an infinite family of panel-regular lattice in an exotic $\tld A_2$ of order $p^n$.
-In particular we obtain cocompact lattices in exotic $\tld A_2$-buildings of arbitrarily large order.
+The $\widetilde A_2$-buildings of order~$3$ and $5$ admitting a panel-regular lattice have recently been classified by S.~Witzel (see \cite{Witzel}), who determined which are exotic and described their full automorphism group.
+We show in Section~\ref{app:ExoticLargeOrder} how to use Theorem~\ref{nonlinear} to establish Corollary~\ref{cor:ExistenceExotic} and, more generally, to construct, from a given panel-regular lattice in an exotic $\widetilde A_2$ of order $p$, an infinite family of panel-regular lattices in an exotic $\widetilde A_2$-building of order $p^n$.

 \item In all of the previous examples, the residue planes are always Desarguesian.
-Recently, N.~Radu \cite{Radu} constructed an example of an exotic $\tld A_2$-building of order~$9$, with a vertex-transitive discrete automorphism group and with non-Desarguesian residues (isomorphic to the Hughes plane of order~$9$). \end{itemize}
+Recently, N.~Radu \cite{Radu} constructed an example of an exotic $\widetilde A_2$-building of order~$9$, with a vertex-transitive, virtually torsion-free, discrete automorphism group and with non-Desarguesian residues (isomorphic to the Hughes plane of order~$9$).